mrjoes/mrjoes.github.com/_posts/2012-10-11-sockjs-ejabberd.md

 Why SockJS instead of raw websockets and BOSH as fallback?
 Three reasons:

-1. SockJS provides websocket-like API, so switching to websocket on client side is to use SockJS class instead of Websocket class;
+1. SockJS provides websocket-like API, so using SockJS on the client is as simple as creating instance of SockJS class instead of Websocket class;
 2. No need to hack Strophe to support both BOSH and websocket at the same time - SockJS already provides fallback transports;
 3. There are ready-to-use server-side websocket libraries for Erlang (like [Cowboy](https://github.com/extend/cowboy)).
 Instead of writing yet another websocket protocol implementation using Ejabberd HTTP framework, I thought it should be easier to run Cowboy in a separate
    Erlang process and use its websocket module.
-With this in mind, why not use [sockjs-erlang](https://github.com/sockjs/sockjs-erlang) right away, as it already runs on top of Cowboy?
+With this in mind, why not use [sockjs-erlang](https://github.com/sockjs/sockjs-erlang), as it already runs on top of Cowboy?

 Protocol